-The functional safety management of any Rosemount Inc. Safety Instrumented Systems Product development is governed by Error!
-Reference source not found..
+The functional safety management of any Rosemount Inc. Safety Instrumented Systems Product development is governed by [D17].
 This process requires that Rosemount Inc. create a project plan [D07] which is specific for each development project.
 The Project Plan defines all of the tasks that must be done to ensure functional safety as well as the person(s) responsible for each task.
 These processes and the procedures referenced herein fulfill the requirements of IEC 61508 with respect to functional safety management.